-1. Proof of notice of the meeting and existence of a quorum

-2. Reading and approval of the Minutes of the Annual Meeting of the Stockholders held on May 13, 2021

-- 3. Presentation of annual report and approval of the financial statements for the preceding year - 4.
-Election of the Board of Directors - 5.
-Appointment of External Auditor - 6.
-Ratification of the acts of the Board of Directors and its committees, officers and management - 7.
-Consideration of such other matters as may properly come during the meeting - 8.
+- 1. Proof of notice of the meeting and existence of a quorum - 2.
+Reading and approval of the Minutes of the Annual Meeting of the Stockholders held on May 13, 2021 - 3.
+Presentation of annual report and approval of the financial statements for the preceding year - 4.
+Amendment of Article II of the Corporation's Articles of Incorporation (Primary Purpose) - 5.
+Election of the Board of Directors - 6.
+Appointment of External Auditor - 7.
+Ratification of the acts of the Board of Directors and its committees, officers and management - 8.
+Consideration of such other matters as may properly come during the meeting - 9.
 Adjournment